bogdanmic/dev-containered-services/README.md

  - **erun** - allows us to execute commands in a started service e.g. ```$ erun consul consul members``` will execute the *consul members* command inside the started *consul* docker container

 **Why I chose to use a reverse proxy like traefik?**

 Well that is easy to answer.
-I don't like remembering all the ports for the web UIs and also it makes thinks easier when interconnecting services.
+I don't like remembering all the ports for the web UIs.

 ## Installation
 If you wish to use this repository in your development process, all you need to do is: